SAP-archive/btp-extend-workflow-cai-msteams/Part1-CloudIntegration/README.md

 >The **SMTP Server credentials** will be configured in Part 2 of the tutorial, and the **SAP SuccessFactors credentials** will follow in Part 3.
 This is also the place where the **actual deployment** will be done!

-Congratulations, you successfully imported required integration flows.
+Congratulations, you successfully imported required Integration Flows.
 In next parts you will configure the iFlows based on your systems and access credentials.